Shiroi Heya no Futari: Reception and legacy

 While Shiroi Heya no Futari was not the first manga to depict a female same-sex relationship, it is nevertheless considered to be the first work in the genre that would become known as yuri.
 Manga scholar Yukari Fujimoto argues that Shiroi Heya no Futaris status as the originating the work that originated the genre can be owed to the extent to which its plot became an archetypal yuri story, significantly influencing works in the genre in the years following its publication.

 Manga critics Yoshihiro Yonezawa and Yōji Takahashi consider Shiroi Heya no Futari to be typical of the "radical" social issue-focused output of Ribon Comic.
 Yonezawa notes that the manga deviates significantly from Yamagishi's subsequent editorial output, more closely resembling shōjo shōsetsu (girls' novels) and the works of author Nobuko Yoshiya.
 Shiroi Heya no Futari was favorably assessed by the yuri manga magazines Yuri Shimai and Comic Yuri Hime in their 2012 retrospective of the genre.

 Yuricon founder Erica Friedman writes that she appreciates the "hyper melodramatic" aspects of Shiroi Heya no Futari, comparing it to American lesbian pulp fiction published during the same period.
 Critic Karen Merveille, writing for the French publication Manga 10,000 Images in 2010, stated that while she considered Shiroi Heya no Futari overly pessimistic, it nevertheless has merit as a pioneering work.

 Analysis

 "Crimson Rose and Candy Girl"

 Resine is a character defined by her guilelessness and shyness, contrasting Simone's rebellious delinquency; though their differing natures initially cause conflict, they gradually grow closer before being tragically separated.
-Similar dynamics appeared frequently in shōjo romances of the 1970s regardless of gender or sexuality, such as Candy and Terrence of Candy Candy (1975–1979) and Gilbert and Serge of Kaze to Ki no Uta (1976–1984).
+While similar dynamics appeared frequently in shōjo romances of the 1970s regardless of gender or sexuality, such as Candy and Terrence of Candy Candy (1975–1979) and Gilbert and Serge of Kaze to Ki no Uta (1976–1984), manga scholar Yukari Fujimoto credits Shiroi Heya no Futari's expression of this dynamic with originating a common yuri story formula that she dubs "Crimson Rose and Candy Girl".